© 2024 Marfa Public Radio

 In the Democratic primary for Presidio County attorney, arguably the county’s most high-profile race, Blair Park handily defeated incumbent County Attorney Rod Ponton.

 Meanwhile, the race for the county’s Pct.
-1 seat is heading to a runoff with Deidre Hisler facing Samuel Sanchez.
+1 seat is heading to a runoff with Deirdre Hisler facing Samuel Sanchez.
 And the race for Pct.
 3 will see Tiburcio "Butch" Acosta in a runoff election against Fransisco "Frankie" Ortiz.

 Nancy Valdez Arevalo beat Norma Valenzuela for Tax Assessor-Collector.
 And for the pct.
 2 constable race, Adan “Pugh” Covos Jr. defeated Rafael Bentley Acosta.